 Highly structured two and a half day process allowing a community or organisation to create a shared vision for its future.
 Ideally 64 people take part; eight tables of eight.
+No A-Z p66.

 Futures workshop

 Term used for a workshop devised to discuss options for the future.
 Various formats are possible.
 Briefing workshop.
 Design workshop.